dynawo/dynawo-large-scale-validation/contingencies-screening/src/dynawo_contingencies_screening/doc/Contingencies_dictionaries.md

 ## Hades contingencies dictionary

-This dictionary has its key values represent the number of the contingency, and its value contains another dictionary with the data regarding said contingency. e.g.
+This dictionary has its keys represent the number of the contingency, and its values contain another dictionary with the data regarding said contingency. e.g.

 ```
     {contingency_number: {contingency_data}}